RajeevHejib/CV/README.md

 Rajeev Hejib
 ------------
-Previously, I have been in system management/system admin on platforms based on Open VMS, Linux and Unix.
-The work became less interesting as time went by and it didn't provide me career growth.
-I have been keen to learn new technologies and web development & coding interested me.
-I did a switchover by doing the twelve weeks intensive coding bootcamp at Makers Academy, London.
+Previously, I have been working on system management/system admin on platforms based on Open VMS, Linux and Unix.
+The work became less interesting as time went by.
+It didn't provide me any career growth.
+I have always been keen to learn new technologies.
+Web development & coding interested me.
+I have now done a twelve weeks intensive coding bootcamp at Makers Academy, London.

-I am looking forward to begin my new career as a junior developer in an environment where I can contribute and improve on my newly acquired skills and also get to build new skills learning other technologies.
+I am looking forward to begin my new career as a junior developer in an environment where I can contribute and make a difference.
+As I go along I intend to improve on my newly acquired skills and also get to develop more skills learning other technologies.

-My past experience gives me technical skills in areas such as shell scripting, DCL, PL/SQL and Relational Databases.
+My past experience may not be as relevant but I am sure it gives added technical skills.

 ### Skills

 #### Software Development
+##### Makers Academy (Sepetember 2015 - January 2016)

 At Makers Academy I learnt about the best practices in software development, pair programing and most used technologies in today's web development.
 Some of the work I did during this time was: